New report:

 The article also recommends using third-party tools like Fraud Blocker to proactively detect and block invalid clicks, reducing the need for manual refund claims.

-Ad fraud still remains a major problem for advertisers with losses estimated to be around $84 billion in 2023, according to Juniper Research.
+Ad fraud still remains a major problem for advertisers with losses estimated to be around $84 billion per year, according to Juniper Research.

 Detecting fraud can be difficult, however if click behavior or lead data captured is highly unusual and performance is extremely poor then it may have been from an invalid, or fraudulent, source.